DavidIzhaki/PhotoTube-Server/README.md

 # PhotoTube Server

 PhotoTube Server is a backend service utilizing Node.js, Express, and MongoDB.
-It is specially designed to support a video-sharing platform similar to YouTube, managing user interactions, video uploads, and comments.
+It is specially designed to support a video-sharing platform similar to YouTube, managing user interactions, video uploads, likes and comments.
 The architecture follows the MVC (Model-View-Controller) pattern with the view component typically handled by a React frontend.

 ## Features

 - **User Authentication**: Implements a secure login and registration system, generating JWTs for session management.
 - **Video Management**: Allows users to upload, edit, and delete videos.
 - **Comment System**: Users can post comments on videos and manage their comments.
-- **Data Seeding for Development**: Populate the MongoDB database with fake data for testing and development.
+- **Data Populate for Development**: Populate the MongoDB database with fake data for testing and development.

 ## Integration with React Frontend